cinedalida/Landing-Page-freeCodeCamp/README.md

-# Landing-Page-freeCodeCamp
+# Brand-Landing-Page-freeCodeCamp

-Landing Page using basic HTML and CSS
+HTML and CSS

-(Currently in progress)

-Sample Content </ br>

-Theme: Tech

-- Earbuds
-- Laptop
-- Camera
-- Smart watch
-- Switch